Why Choose Cedars-Sinai Marina del Rey Hospital for Prostate Cancer Treatment?

 Robot-assisted Laparoscopic Radical Prostatectomy

-This approach is also called robotic prostatectomy.
+This approach is also called the robotic prostatectomy.
 In this procedure, a robotic interface or the da Vinci system is used to perform the surgery.
 Your surgeon sits at a surgical console and uses robotic arms to operate through the tiny incisions made in your abdomen.
 The robotic surgical system improves the precision and helps your surgeon to make accurate movements with the instruments.
 The robotic surgical approach has several advantages such as less pain and blood loss, and faster recovery.

 Chemotherapy and/or radiation therapy are advised prior to surgery to shrink the tumor so that it becomes easier to remove during the surgery.
 This treatment is called neoadjuvant therapy.
 Chemotherapy or radiation therapy that is given after the surgery destroys the remaining cancer cells and reduces your risk of cancer recurrence.
 This treatment is called adjuvant therapy.